The Best Tamales In Los Angeles guide image

 OpenTable logo

 This Nicaraguan restaurant in Pico-Union is home to the nacatamal, a giant pork, tomato, and potato-filled tamale that comes so neatly wrapped in boiled banana leaves that it wouldn’t be out of place underneath a Christmas tree.
-Let us rephrase that - we’d be completely fine if one ended up under ours, because the combination of the spicy pork and the pop of salty acidity from the green olives makes this one our favorite versions in town.
+Let us rephrase that—we’d be completely fine if one ended up under ours, because the combination of the spicy pork and the pop of salty acidity from the green olives makes this one our favorite versions in town.

 When you hit the stretch of North Hollywood that’s basically just semi-trucks and loading docks, it means you’re close to Mi Ranchito Veracruz.
-This tiny Mexican restaurant has an excellent menu stacked with burritos and chilaquiles, but everybody’s really here for the tamales.
+This tiny Mexican restaurant has a hit-spanning menu stacked with burritos and chilaquiles, but everybody’s really here for the tamales.
 They’re served Veracruz-style (prepared with banana tree and hoja santa leaves instead of corn husks), are perfectly cooked, and topped with a slightly sweet mole negro.

-The front page of La Indiana Tamales’ website proclaims that it’s “The Best Kept Secret In Los Angeles” - a phrase that’s almost tongue-in-cheek at this point.
-Because as the lines wrapped around this 40-year-old Boyle Heights spot will tell you, this is one of the most popular tamale shops in town.
+The front page of La Indiana Tamales’ website proclaims that it’s “The Best Kept Secret In Los Angeles”—a phrase that’s almost tongue-in-cheek at this point.
+Because, as the lines wrapped around this 40-year-old Boyle Heights spot will tell you, this is one of the most popular tamale shops in town.
 We love their pork and elote tamales, but you can’t really go wrong with anything on their menu.
 Tip: Order ahead and skip the lines.

 La Flor De Yucatan is a Mayan bakery in Pico-Union serving Yucatecan baked goods, tacos, and of course, tamales.
 They specialize in three different varieties: the fluffy colado with chicken and vegetables, hand-patted tortiados, and the chaya-filled dzotobichay.
-The colado is probably the standout for us, but let’s be honest with ourselves, you’re getting all three - and a relleno negro taco for the road.
+The colado is probably the standout for us, but let’s be honest with ourselves, you’re getting all three—and a relleno negro taco for the road.

 Chase Sapphire Card Ad